CYPKNFT/church-connect/README.md

 - shadcn-ui
 - Tailwind CSS

+## Feature-based page structure

+Application routes are implemented as React pages under `src/pages`, organized by feature/domain rather than all living in a single flat folder:

+- `src/pages/auth` – login, registration, password reset, email verification, pending approval, staff verification
+- `src/pages/ministries` – ministries dashboard and detail pages (including specific ministry types and service detail)
+- `src/pages/community` – community discovery, moderation, watchlist and wishlist views
+- `src/pages/events` – church event hub, event list, and event detail pages
+- `src/pages/needs` – posting, browsing, and viewing needs, church-wide needs, and marketplace item details
+- `src/pages/dashboard` – member and admin dashboards, browse dashboard, and system settings
+- `src/pages/giving` – giving, volunteering, volunteering detail, and charities
+- `src/pages/account` – profile, settings, and my church
+- `src/pages/info` – marketing, help, guides, and informational pages (landing, about, contact, how it works, quickstart guides, etc.)
+- `src/pages/insights` – analytics, activity, and feedback-related pages
+- `src/pages/legal` – privacy policy, terms, community guidelines, and safety information
+- `src/pages/system` – not-found page, template article page, and internal template utilities

+When adding a new page, place it into the feature folder that best matches its main purpose (for example, a new volunteer FAQ should go under `src/pages/info`, while a new admin reporting screen should live under `src/pages/dashboard`).
+Route paths are defined in `src/App.tsx` and should continue to use the existing URL patterns unless you intentionally change them.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/3ede9c4c-4a63-4ab6-a89a-e19abe3065b4) and click on Share -> Publish.